reTHINK-project/dev-service-framework/docs/specs/messages/identity-management-messages.md

 #### Relying Party Login

-Message sent by the Identity Module function to Identity Management (IDP Proxy).
+(since the login will be handled by the IDP Proxy this message is an RPC to execute the login) Message sent by the Identity Module function to Identity Management (IDP Proxy).
+Change the body to be compliant with RPC-JSON.

 ```
 "id" : "1"
-"type" : "CREATE",
+"type" : "EXECUTE",
 "from" : "hyperty-runtime://<sp-domain>/<runtime-instance-identifier>/id-module",
 "to" : "domain://<idp-domain>",
 "body" : { "resource" : "/identity/<user identifier>/idtoken", "value" : <IdentityDataObject> }